-Quantum mechanical Pauli principle is wrong.
+Quantum mechanical Pauli principle is wrong, unable to describe three-electron atoms.

 Top page